ehy/Spam_BLIP/readme.txt

 No. The canned meat is laudable, and venerated.
 You are not to be blamed for this confusion; the blame is on something completely different.

+= Hey, how about an *authentic, genuine* imitation FAQ? =

+Okay.
+What is the 'BLIP' in "Spam BLIP"?
+Think 'BLacklist IP'.

 == Screenshots ==